sums-of-squares/sos/index.md

 # Installation

-# Example 1: Checking if polynomial is sum-of-squares
+# Example 1: Checking if a polynomial is SOS

 Here we find an SOS decomposition for the polynomial
 $2 x^4 + 2 x^3 y - x^2 y^2 + 5 y^4$.